-81. For the purposes of sections 77 to 80 " public meeting" means any meeting in a public and "public place' place and any meeting (irrespective of the place at which it is held) which the public or any section thereof are permitted to attend, whether on payment or otherwise;
+Meaning of "81.
+For the purposes of sections 77 to 80" public meeting" public means any meeting in a public place and any meeting meeting" (irrespective of the place at which it is held) which the public or and "public any section thereof are permitted to attend, whether on payment place' in or otherwise; sections 77 to 80.